jollactic/JANUS/README.md

 To run the code type:
 python3 JANUS.py particle_1.xyz particle_2.xyz offset_along_x offset_in_yz_plane

-'particle_1.xyz' and 'particle_2.xyz' are two xyz-files.
+where 'particle_1.xyz' and 'particle_2.xyz' are two xyz-files.